-With the potential development of alternative energy industries, there are possible economic advantages for the town and its residents.
-The town wishes to maintain the rural nature of the community as stated in the Vision Statement section 3.1.
-Any alternative energy activities must be done with town government review in order to ensure these activities are in the best interest of the Town of Smithville residents.
+With the potential development of this industry, there are possible economic advantages for the town's residents.
+The town wishes to maintain the rural nature of the community as stated in the Mission Statement section 3.1.
+Any gas or mineral extraction activity must be done with town government review in order to ensure these activities are in the best interest of the Town of Smithville residents.